Cam-4587/TechTalk/README.md

     They are taken to a delete form on a separate page where they can either commit to deleting or to going back to the previous page.

-+ When the user wants to sign out there is an opton to cancel and go back to the previous page.
++ When the user wants to sign out there is an option to cancel and go back to the previous page.

 + After a user has created a blog post or made a profile page the profile is submitted but needs to be authenticated by an admin first before it can be published, an alert message appears to tell this to the user.

++ A combination of the ```@login_required``` decorator and ```if post.author != request.user``` is used to prevent users, either logged in or not, from accessing pages that they shouldn't have access to.

 + Default images: